Available with Standard or Advanced license.

 For example, a terminal configuration of Transformer is added to the utility network layer to represent the different terminals.
 The terminal configuration is then assigned to the Device feature class in a domain network on the Transformer subtype value (defined on the Asset group field) and the Step Down Asset type value.

 Terminals are used to constrain how trace operations work and to define valid connectivity associations.
-For a device or junction object to represent a subnetwork as a subnetwork controller in a partitioned domain network, it must be set with a terminal configuration that has a minimum of two terminals (one upstream).
+For a device feature or junction object to represent a subnetwork as a subnetwork controller in a partitioned traditional domain network, it must be set with a terminal configuration that has a minimum of two terminals, with one configured as upstream.

 See the following topics for more information: